 *Links contained in this post are affiliate links for Amazon and I will earn a commission if you make a purchase at no additional cost to you.
 These commissions help fund more content like this, so thank you!

-I spent months researching digital drawing pads.
-I wanted to find a way to create my crisp line work digitally with as much ease as I can with pen and paper.
-This has been a goal of mine for years, but I didn’t want to waste money on tech that I didn’t necessarily need.
-I tried to get away with cheap alternatives in the past, but ultimately wasted that money as the bargain products I bought were clunky and hard to use right away.
+If you follow my work, you know I’m obsessed with crisp fine lines.
+(Read about my favorite paint marker or my favorite ink pen.)
+To find the right tool for me, I spent months researching digital drawing pads, but I didn’t want to waste money on tech that I didn’t necessarily need.
+I tried to get away with cheap alternatives in the past but ultimately wasted that money as the bargain products I bought were clunky and hard to use right away.

-I wanted out of the box, intuitive, easy doodling.
-I finally convinced myself to increase my budget and buy a product that did everything I wanted (and more!).
-Through my researching, I binge watched all of this guy’s YouTube videos on digital drawing.
+I wanted out-of-the-box, intuitive, easy doodling and I finally convinced myself to increase my budget and buy a product that did everything I wanted (and more!).
+Through my research, I binge-watched all of this guy’s YouTube videos on digital drawing.
 Brad Colbow.
 He is super informative.
 If you are struggling with figuring out what digital drawing tool is best for you, his videos will help.